garrandall/popular-music-data/tracks/don-t-say-no-tonight-eugene-wilde.md

 Vamp II:
 Oh..
-I'll Turn the Lights Down Low...
+I'll Turn the Lights Down Low
-Take my time...and Do it Nice and Slow...
+Take my time...and Do it Nice and Slow
 Oh girl...I'll have you screaming Out for More..
 So, Don't Try and Fight It..
 Come In...And Close the Door...